PrashantGaur32/AboutPage/README.md

 # AboutPage
-In this I make a about page using wpf.net .
+this is a about page using wpf.net .